-- Admission to the Associate Degree Nursing Program and the ADN Health Transition (Mobility) Program is competitive, and the number of students is limited by the number of faculty and clinical facilities available.
+- 1. Admission to the Associate Degree Nursing (ADN) Program and the ADN Health Transition (Mobility) Program is competitive, and the number of students is limited by the number of faculty and clinical facilities available.
 Meeting minimal requirements does not guarantee acceptance. - 2.
-Acceptance is points based and is determined by rank of the applicant's academic GPA, TEAS V score (fall 2016 only) or ACT score as applicable, points for selected courses, and additional points. - 3.
+Acceptance is points-based and is determined by rank of the applicant's academic GPA, ACT score, points for selected courses, and additional points. - 3.
 Applicants are notified by mail of their acceptance or non-acceptance. - 4.
-Students selected for admission to the Program are required to attend a mandatory orientation. - 5.
+Students selected for admission to the program are required to attend a mandatory orientation session(s). - 5.
 Applicants not accepted may reapply during the next application period if they meet the admission criteria.

-Alabama Community College System Concept Based Curriculum (Standard)
+Alabama Community College System Concept Based Curriculum